Freelancer-Protocol/docs/index.md

 nav_order: 0
 ---

 # Freelancer Protocol enables freelancers and their clients to trade deliverable against payment, outside of freelancer platforms.

-It is simple of use, free and fair to both parties.
+# We enable freelancers and their clients to trade deliverable against payment outside of freelancer platforms in a way that's reliable and fair to both parties.

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
 {: .fs-6 .fw-300 }

-It is simple of use, free and fair to both parties.
+It is simple of use, free and fair to both parties.{: .fs-2 }

-{.fs-2 }

 ## Introduction